ajmorakinyo/Bayes-Group-Project/Stage 1/README.md

 ## Stage 1

-Scripts and codes for the preparation of the capstone project can be found in this folder
+Scripts for the preparation of the first stage of the premiere project can be uploaded to this folder